paazmaya/image-foldarizer/README.md

 In case the target directory already exists AND has any files in it, the given group will be ignored.
 **This might change in a future release.**

+See also [`image-flatify`](https://github.com/paazmaya/image-flatify) for organising images with their creation date.

 ## Installation

 ```sh